The Real Cost Question

 RV Loan

-If your THOW is RVIA-certified (built to RV standards), you may qualify for an RV loan: lower rates (4–8% APR) and longer terms (up to 15–20 years).
+If your THOW is RVIA-certified and built to RV standards, you may qualify for an RV loan with lower rates and longer terms, sometimes up to 15–20 years.
+The certification matters; many custom tiny homes do not fit neatly into lender categories.

 Construction Loan